Sinosphere: Literature

-The first line of the Analects of Confucius in Classical Chinese, Standard Chinese, Vietnamese, Japanese, and Korean.
-Vietnamese is written in chữ Nôm, while Korean in Korean mixed script (한자혼용).
-Coloured words show vocabulary with the same meaning.
+Illustrated editions of the Sutra of Filial Piety (佛說大報父母恩重經) in Korean (left), Vietnamese (center), and Japanese (right).
+The Korean edition includes Hangul annotations, the Vietnamese edition includes a Giải âm translation, and the Japanese edition includes Kanbun glossing.

 East Asian literary culture is based on the use of Literary Chinese, which became the medium of scholarship, administration, and government across the region.
 Although Vietnam, Korea, and Japan each developed vernacular writing systems for their languages, these were limited to popular literature.
 Literary Chinese remained the medium of formal writing until the late 19th and early 20th centuries, when it was swept away by rising nationalism and displaced by vernacular writing.

 Though they did not use Chinese for spoken communication, each country had its own tradition of reading texts aloud, the so-called Sino-Xenic pronunciations, which provide clues to the pronunciation of Middle Chinese.
 Chinese words with these pronunciations were also borrowed extensively by local vernaculars and today comprise over half their vocabularies.
 Vernacular or standard Chinese encompassing varieties of Chinese also developed alongside the use of Literary Chinese.

 Books in Literary Chinese were widely distributed.
 By the 7th century and possibly earlier, woodblock printing had been developed in China.
 At first, it was used only to copy Buddhist scriptures, but later secular works were also printed.
 By the 13th century, metal movable type was used by government printers in Korea but seems to have not been extensively used in China, Vietnam, or Japan.
 At the same time, manuscript reproduction remained important until the late 19th century.

 Japan's textual scholarship had Chinese origins, which made Japan one of the birthplaces of modern sinology.

 The Four Books and Five Classics are the authoritative books of Confucianism, which were used to study for civil service examinations in China, Korea, and Vietnam.